-Destination North is an initiative of the Cairns Art Gallery that comprises an exhibition, an interactive artists’ studio space, and merchandise developed by the artists for exclusive sale through the Gallery Shop.
-For the exhibition this year, four local artists have been mentored to create new works on paper that celebrate and interrogate the natural environment of Far North Queensland.
-Through their new works on paper, each of the women artists tells a uniquely different story about connections to life forms and ecosystems in Far North Queensland.
+Destination North is an initiative of the Cairns Art Gallery that comprises an exhibition and an interactive artists’ studio space.
+Through their works in the exhibition, each of the women artists tells a uniquely different story about connections to life forms and ecosystems in Far North Queensland.